baileySoobinPark/vv/reference/TEST VASP API/vasp-api/requestuseraccountverification.md

-  Originating VASP is not supported by the Beneficiary VASP or lacks sufficient network information. <br><br>**Case Example:** If the requested asset's symbol is `USDT` and the network is `Ethereum`, but the Beneficiary VASP only supports USDT on the Tron network, this reason should be used. |
+  Originating VASP is not supported by the Beneficiary VASP or lacks sufficient network information. <br><br>**Case Example:** If the requested asset's symbol is `USDT` and the network is `Ethereum`, but the Beneficiary VASP only supports USDT on the Tron network, this reason should be used in the reason field. |

   | `UNKNOWN-ADDRESS`   | Error code returned when the provided wallet address
   does not correspond to a wallet managed by the Beneficiary VASP. |